A fast food-freezing temperature estimation framework using optimally located sensors: Mathematical modeling of the conjugate food freezing process

 \subsection{Food freezing process}

-The heat transfer and the liquid-solid phase change process in the food slab are described by a non-linear energy equation, assuming an incompressible and homogeneous material without considering mass transfer, such that:

-The internal convection of the liquid water contained in the muscle fiber and connective tissue of salmon can be neglected at the macro-level \cite{moraga1999numerical}.
+The internal convection of the liquid water contained in the muscle fibers and connective tissue of salmon can be neglected at the macro-level \cite{moraga1999numerical,tabilo2024freezing, isafahan2024}.
 To account for the effect of latent heat during the phase change process in the salmon slab, the thermal properties (the density $\rho_s$, the specific heat capacity $C_s$, and the thermal conductivity $\lambda_s$) are considered as temperature-dependent, according to the effective heat capacity method \cite{comini1974,CUI2022101593}.

+The heat transfer and the liquid-solid phase change process in the food slab are described by a non-linear energy equation, assuming an incompressible and homogeneous material neglecting mass transfer, such that:

-The temperature variability of the properties is depicted in Figure \ref{fig:foodprops}, assuming third-order fitting with (piecewise-constant) temperature-dependent coefficients:
+The temperature variability of the properties is depicted in Fig.~\ref{fig:foodprops}, assuming third-order fitting with (piecewise-constant) temperature-dependent coefficients:

 for $\psi = (\rho_{s}C_{s}$,$\lambda_s$).
 The values of the coefficients for the volumetric heat capacity $\rho_s C_s$ and thermal conductivity $\lambda_s$ are presented in Table \ref{tab:salmonprops}.